AwalaApp/network-website/service-providers/implementation/coding.md

 # Write an Awala app

 Relaycorp offers high-level, open source libraries to make it easy to write desktop, mobile, CLI and server-side apps that communicate with Awala.
-You'll basically have to pick the appropriate library for your platform, and use it whenever you need to send or receive data.
+We currently support Node.js, JVM and Android applications.

-We currently support Android, JVM and Node.js applications.
 Check out [codelabs.awala.network](https://codelabs.awala.network) to get started!
-And don't hesitate to stop by [the forum](https://community.awala.network/) if you have any questions.
+So far we've documented how to build [Android apps](https://codelabs.awala.network/codelabs/android-centralised/) that communicate with a [Node.js backend](https://codelabs.awala.network/codelabs/nodejs-pong/), but more codelabs are coming soon.